Go to content

 Several guests have noted influence from Frida Kahlo – an artist that Adu very much admires.
 The mural has been in situ since we opened in October 2017 and lends a colourful backdrop and an endless talking point!

-Nuestra Señora de la Caridad del Cobre sculpture in the Courtyard Garden
+Nuestra Señora de la Caridad del Cobre sculpture

 The courtyard garden houses a four-piece installation on the south wall by London-based Chilean artist and sculptor, Tere Chad.
 This contemporary interpretation of ‘Nuestra Señora de la Caridad del Cobre’, (Our Lady of Charity) – the patron saint of Cuba – depicts the Cuban legend of “Los tres Juanes”.